BelledonneCommunications/linphone-sdk/README.md

  - make sure that RelWithDebInfo mode is selected unless you specified -DCMAKE_BUILD_TYPE=Debug to Cmake (see customization options below).
  - use `Build solution` to build.

-#### Windows UWP
+### Windows UWP and Stores

-You can use linphone-sdk in your Windows UWP app with 2 kinds of library : using the Windows Bridge or the UWP mode.
+You can use linphone-sdk in your Windows UWP app with the UWP mode.
+Win32 application can use the Windows Store mode in order to be publishable in Windows Stores.
 The Windows Bridge mode is built by using `-DCMAKE_TOOLCHAIN_FILE=../cmake-builder/toolchains/toolchain-windows-store.cmake`.
 It is only for x86 build.
 You will find all libraries in linphone-sdk/desktop.
 Add `-DENABLE_CSHARP_WRAPPER=ON` to generate the C# wrapper.
 The UWP mode is built by setting the option `-DLINPHONESDK_PLATFORM=UWP`.
+If `-DLINPHONESDK_UWP_ARCHS` is not used, x86 and x64 will be build.
-It is for x64 builds.
-You will find all libraries in linphone-sdk/uwp-x64
+All libraries will be in linphone-sdk/uwp-x86 or linphone-sdk/uwp-x64

 Then, you can inject directly all your libraries that you need or package the SDK in a Nuget package.

 ### NuGet packaging